izha135/Mazes/README.md

 This randomly chooses a neighbour cell and travels to it until the end it reached.

+#### MouseTread

+A class that has the threads that are used to solve the maze with.
+Spawns new threads at every junction.
+Keeps a record of the traversals similarly to A*.

+#### MouseThreadController

+Controls the mouse-threads.
+Acts as an interface between the mouse-threads and the animation system.

 #### PledgeSolver

 Preferential direction is _always_ north